Hermann J. Huber

-Hermann J. Huber (31 October 1954 – 28 July 2009) was a German journalist and writer.
-He was born in Moosbach.
+Hermann J. Huber (1954 – 28 July 2009) was a German journalist, writer, and politician.
+He was born and died in Moosbach, Bavaria.

 Life

 After school in Weiden in der Oberpfalz, Bavaria, at Augustinus-Gymnasium Weiden Huber studied Roman Catholic theology and history in Munich at Ludwig Maximilian University of Munich.
 After university studies Huber worked as a journalist.
 From 1977 to 1981 Huber was president of the Medien und Jugend in Deutschland organisation.
 Huber was editor-in-chief of the magazines die alternative and Der Blickpunkt.
 During the 1980s and 1990s Huber wrote 14 books.
 In 1989, his book Leben, Lieben, Legenden became of national interest in Germany.
 In this book Huber wrote about popular gay people such as singer Rex Gildo.

 Huber, who lived openly gay, died of a myocardial infarction on 28 July 2009 in Moosbach.